Men And Eating Disorders

 And if you are a man dealing with an eating disorder, please do not hesitate to get some help from one of the places I mentioned.

-I mean if you’re anyone dealing with an eating disorder, please do not hesitate to get some help, but from my own experience as a man, I know how hard it is and I just want to really emphasise that aspect and urge more and more men to think about if they need help and to tackle this more proactively.
+I mean if you’re anyone dealing with an eating disorder, please do not hesitate to get some help.
+But from my own experience as a man, I know how hard it is.
+And I just want to really emphasise that aspect.